Chest Infections: These are common things and most will not be COVID-19

 Coughs and colds are common, and most go away on their own.
-Some serious chest infections need to be treated with antibiotics, and some chest infections require admission to hospital.
+Some serious chest infections need to be treated with antibiotics, although viral infections cannot be treated in this way, and some chest infections require admission to hospital.

 Symptoms of chest infections and bronchitis

 - Fever (high temperature)

 - Difficulty in breathing